 This rather Baroque work of 1870 with double columns and conspicuous ornamentation is by Isaac Hobbs, a Philadelphian who designed a dozen houses for the Pittsburgh area.
 The material is Connecticut brownstone.
+The lions carved by Max Kohler in 1871 are being restored and will be displayed inside the bank.
+Replicas are being made for the outdoor pedestals.
 The bank was enlarged and redecorated in 1906 by James T. Steen.

-The lions, carved by Max Kohler in 1871, have been restored and are displayed inside the bank.
-Replicas were made for the outdoor pedestals and were installed in June 2013.
-Go inside to see the best preserved banking space in downtown Pittsburgh and an interactive museum honoring Dollar Bank's history.
+Go inside to see the best preserved banking space in downtown Pittsburgh.

-2 Standard Life Building (Pittsburgh Bank for Savings) Smithfield Street and Fourth Avenue
+Standard Life Building (Pittsburgh Bank for Savings) Smithfield Street and Fourth Avenue

 Many of the early skyscrapers in American cities were inspired by Italian Renaissance palazzos with dark stonework and exuberant Classical detailing.
 So is the case here, in a work of 1903 by Alden & Harlow, the city's leading local architectural firm between 1896 and 1908.
 The lower part was first refaced in 1921.
-The upper stories of the building have been converted into apartments.
+The upper stories of the building have been converted into bedroom units for students at the Art Institute of Pittsburgh.

-Fidelity Building (Fidelity Trust Company)
+3 Fidelity Building (Fidelity Trust Company) 341 Fourth Avenue

-Pittsburgh architect James T. Steen designed this building of 1889 in the Richardsonian Romanesque style: note the rough-faced granite, ornamental carving, and rounded arches.
+Pittsburgh architect James T. Steen designed this building of 1889 in the Richardsonian Romanesque style: note the roughfaced granite, ornamental carving, and rounded arches.
 The bronze grillework is of a later time.
-The upper stories of the building have been converted into apartments.
+The Art Institute also leases this building for student housing.

-4 Pittsburgh Engineers' Building (Union Trust Co.)
+Pittsburgh Engineers' Building (Union Trust Co.)
 337 Fourth Avenue